|St. Mary's Primary School- 1954

 Down to assembly swiftly march,

-white cotton shirts, so stiff and starched.
+white cotton shirts, stiff cotton starched.

-darkening shadows flitting in between.
+darkening shadows flit in between.

-Afternoon stories and nursery rhymes,
+Afternoon stories, nursery rhymes,

 snakes and ladders for wet playtimes.